-The claimant in a medical negligence case seeks to prove the care the patient received was below the standard reasonably expected of the practitioner and that their negligence directly caused them harm and suffering.
+The claimant in a medical negligence case seeks to prove the care they received was below the standard reasonably expected of the practitioner, and that the negligence directly caused them harm and suffering.

 A medical negligence claim aims to secure financial compensation from those responsible for medical negligence.
 If you have been injured as a result of negligent treatment, you may be able to get medical negligence compensation.